Looking for the best American whiskey out there? Read our review of the finest bourbon brands to find the right bottle for you.

-I love this bourbon and its packaging - not for the elegant decanter-style style bottle with its parchment label, but for its stopper.
-There are in fact eight different stoppers sealing these bottles - each design of stopper topped by a racing horse, rider and small letter, which when lined up spells out 'Blantons'.
-The bourbon itself is equally satisfying with chargrilled corn-on-the-cob, nubuck leather, vanilla, marzipan and cacao notes.
+I love this bourbon and its packaging, not for the elegant decanter-style style bottle with its parchment label, but for its stopper.
+There are in fact eight different stoppers sealing these bottles – each stopper design is topped by a racing horse, rider and small letter, which when lined up spells out 'Blantons'.
+The bourbon itself is equally satisfying, with chargrilled corn-on-the-cob, nubuck leather, vanilla, marzipan and cacao notes.

 Evan Williams Single Barrel Vintage Straight Bourbon (43.3% ABV)